nathancy/flir_lepton_sensor/README.md

 ### GPS.py and sensor.py

 This program will constantly capture thermal images and log the current GPS coordinates in a CSV file with the corresponding location where the image was taken.
 These are two separate programs that run independently.
 Run `GPS.py` then `sensor.py` in two separate terminals.
 Image output is placed into the `photos` directory where sessions are separated by timestamp.
+These two scripts are run on bootup on the Raspberry Pi using Cron.

 ### capture.py